Hydrology-IFH/roger/README.md

 with CPU and GPU support.
 It is fully parallelized via MPI and supports distributed execution on any number of nodes, including multi-GPU architectures (see also ...).

+Inspired by [Veros](https://veros.readthedocs.io/en/latest/).

+## Documentation

+The documentation is still under construction.
+However, the documentation can be accessed locally by opening doc/_build/html/index.html in your browser.

+Future Online-Documentation:
 To learn more about Roger, make sure to [visit our documentation](https://roger.readthedocs.io/en/latest/).

-Inspired by [Veros](https://veros.readthedocs.io/en/latest/).

 ## Features